 - Use a plant humidifier.

 You should fertilize your Gloriosum every two to three weeks during the long, warm days of summer.
-This formula specifically blended for philodendrons is a great choice.

 During the fall and winter dormant months, skip fertilizing altogether and just water lightly when the soil gets dry.